unlim-it/docs.bosonprotocol.io/src/docs/applications.md

 ---
 layout: docs
-title: "Boson Protocol: Docs: Apps"
+title: "Boson Protocol: Docs: Applications"
-short_title: "Apps"
+short_title: "Applications"
 permalink: /applications/
 ---

-# Fronend Operators
+# Frontend Operators

 Boson Protocol has not entered into any form of cooperation with Frontend Operators.